Non-Melanoma Skin Cancer: Staging and Treatment

 - More than one lymph node on the opposite side of the body as the tumor, or on both sides of the body.

-Stage IV: The tumor has spread to other parts of the body, such as the lung or liver.
+Stage IV (4): The tumor has spread to other parts of the body, such as the lung or liver.

 How is non-melanoma skin cancer treated?

 Treatment for non-melanoma cancer depends on many things, like your cancer stage, age, overall health, and testing results.
-Your treatment may include some or all the following:
+Your treatment may include some or all of these:

 Surgery

 Surgery is often used in the treatment of basal cell and squamous cell skin cancer.
-There are many different types of surgery that may be used.
-The surgery you have depends on the type and staging of your cancer, how large it is, where it is on the body, and other things like your overall health, and age.
+Many different types of surgery may be used.
+The surgery you have depends on the type and stage of your cancer, how large it is, where it is on the body, and other things like your overall health, and age.
 Most surgeries for non-melanoma skin cancer can be done in your provider’s office or in a clinic.
 Surgery is sometimes followed by chemotherapy and/or radiation therapy.
 Your provider will talk to you about which procedure(s) are best for you and your treatment plan.

 Radiation Therapy